1871fotc/fotc/docs/cemetery/finding-graves.md

 **Friends of Toowong Cemetery can also assist finding graves.
 [Contact us](../about/index.md#contact-us)** to ask us to:

   - mark the side of the road with the section number relating to your search to help you to find it easily when you visit.
-  - outline an unmarked grave using a surface spray if the grave is unmarked.
+  - outline an unmarked grave using a surface spray.
 The spray does no harm and two mowings later it will disappear.
   - take digital photographs of a grave and email it to you.

 ![](../assets/unmarked-graves.jpg){ width="100%" }